mont127/HaSe/README.md

 ## Non-Goals

 CheeseBridge should not start with full DXVK support.
+(This is for future possible contributors)

 It should not start with AAA games, heavy DirectX 12 workloads, anti-cheat titles, launchers, or custom Metal translation.